Goji (Lycium barbarum)

 Our dry extract of Goji berry (Lycium barbarum) is concentrated 20:1, standardised to contain 50% in polysaccharides.
 It provides a dose equal to 30 g of fresh berries and 750 mg of polysaccharides.

-The Tibetan Goji berries (Lycium barbarum) have been traditionally used for thousands of years in East Asia for medicinal purposes and as a healthy foodstuff.
-Thought to rebalance the Yin and Yang in Traditional Chinese Medicine, these berries have antioxidant, anti-aging, immunomodulating and neuroprotective properties.
+The Tibetan Goji berries (Lycium barbarum) have been traditionally used for thousands of years in East Asia as a healthy foodstuff.
+Thought to rebalance the Yin and Yang in China, these berries have antioxidant, anti-aging, immunomodulating and neuroprotective properties.

 A thousand-year old natural tonic used to improve longevity and health, Goji berries are a superfood with powerful antioxidant properties.